kubakos/game-of-life/README.md

-# Command Line Conway's Game of Life
+# Conway's Game of Life

 Custom population can be set by the set_population() method with a numpy array, or a random population density can be changed from 'high' to 'low' in the main.py file.